7 Tips to Avoid Pickpockets in Europe

 Click here for Money Belts on Amazon

-Metro in Paris, France
+Metro station in Paris, France

 Paris Metro